geraldgsh/top10tv/readme.md

 # A Codecademy exercise to demonstrate routing

-a single page AngularJS app to chart popular TV shows.
+A single page AngularJS app to chart popular TV shows.
 App reads and display the live data from a server.

 # Setting up AngularJS development environment on Windows